She Loves Biscotti

 A close up shot of the smooth texture of dark chocolate pudding.

-How to make pudding from scratch
+How to make chocolate pudding from scratch

 The first thing you need to do is separate 2 eggs.
 Place your egg yolks in a bowl and give them a whisk.
 Set them aside for now.